Invasion of Ryukyu: Okinawa Island

 The Satsuma fleet arrived at Unten harbor on the Motobu Peninsula of Okinawa island on April 25 at 18:00.
 On April 27, some disembarked.
 They found Nakijin Castle deserted, and set fires in several places.
-As soon as Shō Nei heard of Satsuma's arrival at Nakijin, he called Kikuin (菊隠), the zen master, giving him a royal order: "You had lived in Satsuma for several years, so you know three lords of the Shimazu clan very well.
+As soon as Shō Nei heard of Satsuma's arrival at Nakijin, he called Kikuin, the zen master, giving him a royal order: "You had lived in Satsuma for several years, so you know three lords of the Shimazu clan very well.
 Go and make a proposal for peace."
-Kikuin and his diplomatic mission (Kian was an assistant) left the Ryukyuan royal capital, Shuri at 8am, April 26, and arrived at Kuraha at 12pm.
+Kikuin and his diplomatic mission, with Kian as an assistant, left the Ryukyuan royal capital, Shuri at 8am, April 26, and arrived at Kuraha at 12pm.
 They left Kuraha for Onna by boat.
 On April 27, they left Onna, and arrived at Nakijin.
 Kikuin parleyed with Kabayama, who then ordered peace talks at Naha.

 In the early morning of April 29, the Satsuma fleet and Kikuin left Unten harbor.
 They arrived at Ōwan, near Yomitanzan at 6pm.
 The Ryukyuan Mission left immediately, and arrived at Makiminato at 10pm, where they left their boat, and arrived late at night.
 Kikuin reported Kabayama's order to Shō Nei, and went down to Naha in the early morning.
 At Ōwan, Kabayama sent some of his officers to Naha in order to fulfill his promise, while he disembarked his other men, because he heard that there was a chain at the entrance of Naha harbor.
 "If there is a chain, no ship can enter the harbor."
 Kabayama and his army then landed at Ōwan, and marched to Shuri.

 At 2 PM, May 1, the Satsuma ships entered Naha harbor, and immediately held peace talks at Oyamise (親見世).
 At that time, there was a fire in Shuri, and Kabayama's force reacted and surged forward.
 Some Satsuma officers ran up to Shuri from Naha, and calmed down troops.
-Because Shō Nei gave Kabayama his own brother Shō Ko (尚宏), and all three of his ministers as hostage, Kabayama ordered his men to return to Naha from Shuri, and all of the Satsuma army were there by 4pm, May 1.
+Because Shō Nei gave Kabayama his own brother Shō Ko, and all three of his ministers as hostage, Kabayama ordered his men to return to Naha from Shuri, and all of the Satsuma army were there by 4pm, May 1.
 On May 4, Shō Nei left Shuri Castle, and on May 5, some Satsuma officers entered the castle, and started making an inventory of treasures they found there.